 The ‘social media’ of its day!
 The “Golden Age” of postcards — globally, from around 1902 through World War I — an extraordinary quantity of postcards were collected and exchanged.
 About 1905, in the small Dominion of Canada, tens of millions of postcards were created and mailed.
 That so many survive today is a testament to their value as historical artifacts and pieces of art.

 Aspects of postal history, social history, early photography and photographers intrigue the collector.
-From the postcard ‘Golden Age’ to the modern age, postcards have evolved in conjunction with changes in printing, production, photography methods and social practices.
+From the postcard ‘Golden Age’ to the modern age, postcards have evolved in conjunction with changes in printing, photography methods and social practices.
 From artist-drawn images to lithographed scenes and the highly prized “real photo postcard” (RPPC), vintage postcards can still be found to satisfy almost any area of interest.

 Why Join the Toronto Postcard Club?

 It’s not just a Toronto thing!
 While we operate from Toronto, we have members from across Canada.
 TPC members receive our 24-page magazine, Card Talk, three times per year.
 Card Talk contains many interesting articles related to postcards and the stories they tell.
 Twenty years of this journal are available to read in a members’ only archive.
 Have a look at a sample of a prior edition of Card Talk.

 The Toronto Postcard Club is one of 5 in Canada.
 Our membership roster lists members’ collecting interests to facilitate networking about your postcard collection and postcards in general.
 We hold monthly meetings via ZOOM to explore a variety of historical topics through the lens of vintage postcards.